-- Non-Surgical expenses for medical supervision of weight reduction programs will be covered as any other medical condition. - o Covered services for medical supervision of weight reduction include: - Diagnostic Testing, - Office visits with a licensed Health Provider, and - Prescription medications. - Services not covered include: - Health club or gym memberships, - Fitness equipment, - Weight reduction programs by organized vendors, or - Special diet food, vitamins, minerals, and nutritional supplements. - Surgical treatment of obesity (including gastric bypass surgery, gastroplasty or other gastric restrictive surgery) is covered.
-Please contact the Claims Office for Medical Necessity review prior to scheduling surgery.
+Non-Surgical - expenses for medical supervision of weight reduction programs will be covered as any other medical condition when medically necessary.

+Covered services for medical supervision of weight reduction include:

+- Diagnostic Testing,

+- Office visits with a licensed Health Provider, and

+- Prescription medications.

+Services not covered include:

+- Health club or gym memberships, - Fitness equipment, - Weight reduction programs by organized vendors, or - Special diet food, vitamins, minerals, and nutritional supplements. - Surgical treatment of obesity (including gastric bypass surgery, gastroplasty or other gastric restrictive surgery) is covered if all medically necessary criteria are met, as established by the Utilization Review Provider.